-The Motor Vehicle Block Exemption Regulation is up for renewal or reform on its expiry in May 2023.
-This is an obvious point at which the UK may adopt a different approach.
-The UK's Competition and Markets Authority has announced that it will launch a consultation on its proposed recommendation to the UK government on the Motor Vehicle Block Exemption Regulation in late spring/early summer 2022.
-The European Commission has already conducted its review of the Regulation.
+The Motor Vehicle Block Exemption Regulation is up for renewal or reform on its expiry on 31 May 2023, presenting an obvious point at which the UK may adopt a different approach from the EU.
+The UK's Competition and Markets Authority (CMA) carried out a consultation and, in October 2022, recommended to the UK government that the retained Regulation be replaced on expiry with a UK Motor Vehicle Block Exemption Order, updated to reflect market developments.

-In recent times, the UK competition authority has imposed significant fines on an original equipment manufacturer (OEM) and five of its commercial vehicles dealers for anticompetitive behaviour, including market sharing, price coordination and the exchange of commercially sensitive information.
+In recent times, the CMA has imposed significant fines on an 0EM and five of its commercial vehicles dealers for anticompetitive behaviour, including market sharing, price coordination and the exchange of commercially sensitive information.
 Following this, the authority issued an open letter to the motor industry warning against unlawful contact between competitors.